skfarhat/ste-assignment-report/res/code-inspection.md

 ## Bugs to test for

+* string handling can be improved by using stringbuffer (improvement)
 * Code enforces a 100 client limit.
 The requirements make no mention of this.
 *